adharshvanchi/Data4319_Repo/README.md

-# machine Learning Algorithms from Scratch
+# Machine Learning Algorithms from Scratch

 There are 10 models in this repository.